dream-num/univer.ai/packages/community/src/pages/workspace/_blog.md

 ## All-In-One Solution

-Univer has embraced cutting-edge architectural methodologies to achieve an all-in-one solution through documents, files and formats.
+Univer has adopted cutting-edge architectural methodologies to build an all-in-one solution that combines kinds of documents, files and formats.
 We abstracted productivity tools into three key applications: **table, text, and canvas**.
 These three applications are developed on one core framework.
-Furthermore, by implementing a plug-in architecture, functionalities such as images, shapes, charts, and comments can be reused across all three applications.
+Furthermore, by implementing a plug-in architecture, functionalities such as menus, images, shapes, charts, and comments can be reused across all three applications.

 <video
   src="https://docs-assets-us-west.oss-us-west-1.aliyuncs.com/univer.ai/workspace/blog-all-in-one.mp4"